Fish Iowa - Fishing Report - Search

 • Ramp Condition: Useable

-• Comments: Water level is around 9.1 feet at Lock and Dam 14 and will be on the rise for awhile.
+• Comments: Water level is around 7.2 feet at Lock and Dam 14 and is holding steady.
+Water temperature has dropped a couple degrees since last week.
 Call your local bait shops for the most current information.
-Last updated on 04/16/2026
+Last updated on 05/07/2026

 Sauger - Slow